FindMySchool LogoFindMySchool

 The physical campus reflects this dual commitment to heritage and modernity.
 Old Hall, the original 1910 core, retains its period charm with Chesterfield sofas and high ceilings.
 But alongside it stand Roberts Hall (opened 1986 by Margaret Thatcher herself), the Science and Technology block, the Creative and Expressive Arts block (2014), and Harrowby House, the Victorian mansion acquired in 1919 that now serves as the Sixth Form hub.
 The purpose-built Sports Hall, added in 2003, signals investment in more than just books.
 The school's maxim, conveyed through its house system and admissions literature, reflects Miss Gladys Williams' founding vision from 1924: the school exists to cultivate confident, rounded young women prepared for lives beyond examination halls.

-In 2024, KGGS delivered exceptional GCSE outcomes across the board.
-71% of grades achieved were 9-8 (A*), and 56% of all entries reached grades 9-7 combined.
-The Attainment 8 score of 69.5 reflects strong achievement across eight subjects, well above the England average of 0.459.
+In the 2025 GCSE dataset, KGGS delivered exceptional GCSE outcomes across the board.
+35.8% of grades achieved were 9-8 (A*), and 52.2% of all entries reached grades 9-7 combined.
+The Attainment 8 score of 68.8 reflects strong achievement across eight subjects.
 Progress 8 stands at an impressive 1.04, indicating pupils make above-average progress from their starting points between Key Stage 2 and Key Stage 4.
-This places the school 333rd in England, firmly in the elite tier (top 7%), and locally it ranks first in Grantham among secondary schools.
+This places the school 388th out of 3,895 schools in England for GCSE academic outcomes, and locally it ranks first in Grantham for overall secondary performance.

 The English Baccalaureate remains central to the curriculum.
-37% of pupils achieved grade 5 or above across the full EBacc suite, compared to the national England entry rate of 41%.
-This selective grammar context means nearly all pupils are capable of the breadth the EBacc demands; the school prioritises depth over breadth when it suits individual students.
+In the current GCSE dataset, 42.7% of pupils achieved grade 5 or above across the full EBacc suite, with 52.2% entered for the EBacc.
+This selective grammar context means many pupils are capable of the breadth the EBacc demands; the school prioritises depth over breadth when it suits individual students.

 England ranks and key metrics (where available)